leejones/toolbox/docs/Visual-Studio-Code-VSCode.md

-## Jumping back/forth between references and definitions
+## Jumping back/forth between definitions and references etc

 When ctl clicking on a method to go to its definition or references, VSCode builds a stack of locations visited (like a browser history).
 Navigate foward/back through the stack with the following keyboard shortcuts: